openLRSng/openLRSng/README.md

 ==========
 Use a 3v3 FTDI (or other USB to TTL serial adapter) and Arduino >= 1.0.

+  o set board to "Arduino Pro or Pro Mini (5V, 16MHz) w/ atmega328 (yes it runs really on 3v3 but arduino does not need to know that)

   o define COMPILE_TX and upload to TX module

   o comment out COMPILE_TX and upload to RX